KevinMusgrave/pytorch-metric-learning/docs/utils.md

 trainer.train(num_epochs=num_epochs)
 ```
 With the provided hooks, data from both the training and validation stages will be saved in csv, sqlite, and tensorboard format, and models and optimizers will be saved in the specified model folder.
-See [this script](https://github.com/KevinMusgrave/pytorch-metric-learning/blob/master/examples/example_MetricLossOnly.py) for a complete example.
+See [this Google Colab notebook](https://colab.research.google.com/drive/1fwTC-GRW3X6QiJq6_abJ47On2f3s9e5e) for a complete example.
 Read the next section to learn more about the provided hooks.

 ### HookContainer
 This class contains ready-to-use hooks to be used by trainers and testers.